carlhuda/janus/README.md

 # Features

-This vim distribution includes a number of packages built by others.
+This Vim distribution includes a number of packages built by others.

 ## Base Customizations